 Musee d’Orsay – The Museum d’Orsay is THE must-see museum in Paris thanks to the single most impressive collection of Impressionist period paintings on earth!
 Wander from room to room and gawp at the works from the most famous of artists including Edouard Manet, Claude Monet and Henri de Toulouse-Lautrec.
 Within the former railway station there are also works by Pierre-Auguste Renoir, Edgar Degas, Vincent van Gogh, Camille Claudel and many many more!

 Eiffel Tower – The single most enduring symbol of Paris and that she stands for is surely the Eiffel Tower, the iron beauty built in 1889 for the Paris World Fair by Gustave Eiffel.
 Situated on Paris’ Champ de Mars and standing at a mighty 324m tall, this is probably THE most visited monument on earth.
-Buy your ticket for a set time slot in advance to avoid queuing.
+And I strongly recommend buying your Eiffel Tower tickets in advance for a set time slot, in order to avoid queuing.

 Luxembourg Gardens – Wander the carefully manicured Luxembourg Gardens which are formal in style and previously only accessible by royals prior to the French Revolution.
 Today all are welcome to stroll within a little piece of calm and relaxation in the center of Paris.

 River Seine – Take a boat trip on the Seine and fulfil every tourist cliché – it’s a cliché for a reason though as the Seine is a serene and chic way to see the city.
 The Seine flows from east to west and travels right through the heart of Paris thus creating the famous Left Bank and Right Bank districts.
 The River Seine is also Paris’ only UNESCO World Heritage listed site rather surprisingly.